Google Cloud: Memorystore for Redis vs. Valkey - Which in-memory database should you choose now?

 memory8.0 GB

-The configuration of the Memorystore instance used for comparison is as follows:
+The configuration of the Memorystore instance being compared is as follows:

 serviceMemorystore for RedisMemorystore for Redis ClusterMemorystore for Valkey